precice/nix-packages/README.md

 # 1. inside this repository you can now run the following command to build a qemu VM image
 nix build '.#vm'
 # You can replace `vm` with
+# - vm-light                 -- to build a lightweight qemu VM imsage
 # - vagrant-vbox-image       -- to build a vagrant virtual box image
+# - vagrant-vbox-image-light -- to build a vagrant virtual box image of the lightweight configuration
 # - iso                      -- to build a bootable iso
+# - iso-light                -- to build a bootable iso of the lightweight configuration
 ```

 Note that if you use vanilla Nix/NixOS, you need to enable experimental features, i.e.: